FrozenBlock/The-Copperier-Age/CONTRIBUTING.md

 **Note: This document is currently incomplete.**

-[LICENSE]: ./LICENSE.md "Wilder Wild license file"
+[LICENSE]: ./LICENSE.md "The Copperier Age license file"

 [DCO]: ./DEVELOPER_CERTIFICATE_OF_ORIGIN.md "Developer Certificate of Origin file"